-The introduction of exotic (nonnative) aquatic animals from Europe, Asia, and elsewhere in the world into waters in the United States poses a great threat to our native mussels.
+The introduction of aquatic invasive animals from Europe, Asia, and elsewhere in the world into waters in the United States poses a great threat to our native mussels.
 The zebra mussel is a small shellfish native to Europe that has invaded our Great Lakes and is spreading rapidly throughout the United States.
 Zebra mussels are voracious feeders and reproduce quickly, outcompeting our native mussels for food and space.
-They also attach themselves to the shells of our freshwater mussels in such high densities that the native mussels are unable to breathe or feed.
-Preventing the spread of zebra mussels and stopping the invasion of other exotic animals is essential for the survival of our native mussels.
+They also attach themselves to the shells of our preventing the introduction of other invasive animals is essential for the survival of our native mussels.